-Except as noted at the end of this provision, an eligible Dependent of an Employee is a person who resides in the United States and is:
+Except as noted at the end of this provision, an eligible Dependent of an Employee is a person who resides in the United States and is considered to be an Eligible dependent.
+Please refer to your facility Benefit Guide for additional information on eligibility requirements for your dependents.